abduqah/rails-terraform/README.md

 # rails-terraform
-Terraform code to create rails App infrastructure with postgres and redis connections
+Terraform code to provision and deploy rails App infrastructure with postgres and redis connections